 Packing is one the most important pre-holiday preparations you’ll undertake: What will I wear?
 How much sunscreen?
 Will I need a scarf or a sarong?
 How you answer these questions could have a significant impact on how much you enjoy your holiday.

-To compound the issue, after ticking every item off your holiday packing lists there are few things more frustrating than being told you’re over the baggage allowance.
-Neither paying for extra kilograms nor going through the embarrassing process of deciding what to leave behind in full view of the airport are enjoyable experiences.
+To add to the issue, after ticking every item off your holiday packing lists there are few things more frustrating than being told you’re over the baggage allowance.

 So what can you do to make the most of your baggage allowance and avoid unnecessary extra costs?
-Download our handy checklist and read on.
+Download our handy checklist to keep for later and read on.

 Check airline baggage policies before packing

 First and foremost, every airline is different, so checking the policy of the company you’re travelling with is a must before you open that first zipper.

 You tend to have to pay extra anyway to put a case in the hold, but there is still a weight limit and extra costs for exceeding this at check-in.

 Holiday packing lists are a great place to start, whenever you go on a new type of holiday – beach, skiing, cruise or city break for example – keep a record of what you packed in a notebook, cross unused items off after the holiday and reuse the list next time you go away.